Industrial property: Patentability

 The conditions of novelty and inventive step must be fulfilled by a certain date, generally the date on which the application is filed.
 An exception to this rule, covered by an applicant's right of priority, is regulated by the Paris Convention.
 The right of priority means that, having filed an application in one member country of the Paris Convention, the same applicant (or their successor in title) may, within a specified time period, apply for protection for the same invention in any of the other member countries.
 These subsequent applications will not be invalidated by reason of any acts occurred between the filing date of the earliest application and the subsequent applications.

 For example, if an inventor first files an application for patent protection in Japan, and later a second application, with respect to the same invention, in France, it is sufficient that the conditions of novelty and non-obviousness existed at the date on which the Japanese application was filed.
 In other words, the later, French application retains priority over any applications relating to the same invention filed by other applicants between the date of the inventor's first and second application.
 This is subject to the period between the two dates not exceeding 12 months.

-Products and processes

-It is customary to distinguish between inventions that consist of products and inventions that consist of processes.
-The creation of a new alloy is an example of a product invention.
-The invention of a new method or process of making a known or new alloy is a process invention.
-The corresponding patents are usually referred to respectively as a product patent and a process patent.

-Patentees

-The person to whom a patent is granted is known as the patentee, the owner of the patent or the patent holder.
-Once a patent has been granted with respect to a particular country, anyone who wishes to exploit the invention commercially in that country must obtain the patentee's authorization.
-In principle, anyone who exploits a patented invention without the patentee's authorization commits an illegal act.
-Protection is granted for a limited period, generally 20 years.
-Once a patent expires, the protection ends, and the invention enters the public domain (also known as being “off patent”).
-The patentee no longer holds exclusive rights to the invention, which then becomes available for commercial exploitation by others.

-Rights conferred by a patent

-The rights conferred by a patent are described in the patent law of the country in which the patent is granted.
-The patent owner's exclusive rights generally consist of the following: